Billie Jean: Production

 The American composer Michael Boddicker said that Jackson played the synthesizer part in one take on the Yamaha CS-80 in seven minutes.
 However, the synthesizer player Bill Wolfer disputed this, saying he played the CS-80 chords on both the demo and the album version, and that Boddicker was misremembering the session: "Everyone who worked with Michael Jackson knows that he didn't play keys but a tiny bit, and never played them on a record!"
 According to Wolfer, the part was his sound design: he programmed it to form a hybrid of brass and string sounds, which had a vocal-like quality.
 Jackson heard Wolfer experimenting with the sound on the CS-80 during the Triumph Tour with the Jacksons, which he liked and called Wolfer in for.

 Engineer Bruce Swedien had Jackson sing his vocal overdubs through a six-foot cardboard tube.
 Jackson's lead vocal was performed in one take; he had received vocal training every morning throughout the production of the song.
 Jazz saxophonist Tom Scott played the lyricon, an electronic wind instrument.
 Bassist Louis Johnson played his part on every bass guitar he owned, before Jackson settled for a Yamaha bass.

+Instructed by Jones to create a drum sound with "sonic personality" that no one had heard before, Swedien constructed a platform for the drum kit with special elements including a flat piece of wood between the snare and hi-hat.
+He said: "There aren't many pieces of music where you can hear the first three or four notes of the drums, and immediately tell what the piece of music is.
+But I think that is the case with 'Billie Jean'—and that I attribute to sonic personality."

 Swedien mixed the song 91 times—unusual for him, since he usually mixed a song just once.
 The mixes grew progressively worse, and Jones asked Swedien to listen again to the second mix, which was much better.
 The second mix was the final version.
-Instructed by Jones to create a drum sound with "sonic personality" that no one had heard before, Swedien constructed a platform for the drum kit with special elements including a flat piece of wood between the snare and hi-hat.
-He said: "There aren't many pieces of music where you can hear the first three or four notes of the drums, and immediately tell what the piece of music is.
-But I think that is the case with 'Billie Jean'—and that I attribute to sonic personality."